 - Use isolation joints between slabs and columns, walls and footings and where curbs or sidewalks meet other concrete structures.

-- Materials used on concrete joints must be flexible enough to absorb or deform as needed and then being able to restore back to their original state.
+- Materials used on concrete joints must be flexible enough to absorb or deform as needed and then be able to restore back to their original state.

 - Always look for materials that are permeable, and that can bond to the concrete.